-1. Identify the Profile’s Purpose
+1. Identify the profile’s purpose

-2. Decide on a Style
+2. Decide on a style

-3. Tell a Story
+3. Tell a story

-It doesn’t matter whether you started working on a lemonade stand or you grew up in the family business.
-What’s important is the way you put this across.
+Whether you started by working at a lemonade stand or you grew up in the family business, the way you put your story across is the most important part.
 After all, not everyone’s story is going to be as exciting as the other.

 ‘The mission of The Walt Disney Company is to be one of the world’s leading producers and providers of entertainment and information.
 Using our portfolio of brands to differentiate our content, services and consumer products, we seek to develop the most creative, innovative and profitable entertainment experiences and related products in the world.’

-5. Keep a Clear Format Throughout
+5. Keep a consistent format throughout

-You need to ensure your format is clear and clean throughout, including the same font and size for the body text and headers.
+You need to ensure your format is consistent.
+For example, use the same font and size within the body of your text and your headers.
 Don’t overpower your profile with irrelevant visuals and funky colours.
 Stick to those that are in line with the rest of your brand.

-6. Write the Company History in Chronological Order
+6. Write the company history in chronological order

-Jumping from the past to the present and back again will only confuse your reader, which is why you need to list the company’s history in a chronological format.
+Jumping from the past to the present and back again will only confuse your reader, which is why you need to list the company’s history in chronological order.
 Whether this is done in the form of a timeline or paragraphs is entirely up to you.
 What’s critical is to make sure that it flows and that it makes sense to the reader.

 When doing so, it’s essential not to get bogged down by too many details.
 Instead, you should list key achievements to show how your company got to where it is today.
 If you’re a small business, you can write information about the establishment and development of the brand.

-7. Include Testimonials
+7. Include testimonials

-Now that you’ve got the important parts out of the way, it’s time to add in some useful information!
+Now that you’ve got the important parts out of the way, it’s time to add some useful information!
 If your company profile is to be used offline, be sure to include your address, telephone number, email and fax (if necessary) at the top of the document.

-9. Add a Call to Action
+9. Add a call to action

 Essentially, you should be leaving the reader with some food for thought and a way for them to find the answers to their questions.

-10. Proofread It
+10. Proofread it

-Often, it’s easy to miss minor errors when you’ve been staring at the same piece of text for hours on end, which is why you should get an extra pair of eyes to skim over the text.
+Often, it’s easy to miss minor errors when you’ve been staring at the same piece of text for hours on end, which is why you should get an extra pair of eyes to skim over it.

 Do you have any additional advice on creating a great company profile?
-Let us know in the comments section below.
+Let us know in the comments section below!